Chikhli, Maharashtra: Demographics

+Political History

+The Chikhli Assembly Constituency in Maharashtra has a rich political history, represented by leaders from different political parties since its inception in 1962.
+Initially dominated by the Indian National Congress (INC), the constituency saw a shift with the rise of the Bharatiya Janata Party (BJP) in the late 1990s.
+Prominent leaders include Bharat Rajabhau Bondre, who served multiple terms representing the INC, and Rekha Purushottam Khedekar of the BJP.
+Currently, the constituency is represented by Shweta Vidyadhar Mahale from the BJP, who has been serving since 2019.

 Transport

-The city is connected to other major cities of Maharashtra by State Highway 24 (Baitul (Madhya Pradesh) to Chandwad (Nashik)) and State Highway 176 (Malkapur to Solapur) and National Highway 753A (Buldana to Shirdi).
+The city is connected to other major cities of Maharashtra by State Highway 24 (Betul, Madhya Pradesh to Chandwad, Nashik and State Highway 176 (Malkapur to Solapur) and National Highway 753A (Buldhana to Shirdi).
 There is a state project to build a 4-lane highway between Chikhli and Malkapur, but has been postponed due to some problems in the Rajur Ghat near Buldana.